Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 - a notion of a persistent identity to establish a track record for a reviewer.
 This necessitates a special approach in an environment aiming to work without a central authority holding user names and passswords that would allow to identify the users personally.
 Mangrove uses public key cryptography to allow the persistent association of reviewers with public keys.
 - time relevance: each review includes a time stamp to ensure that older reviews can be given less weight and that reviewers can cease to use a selected public key.
 - possibility for the community to highlight reviews that are particularly useful, or reviews that violate the terms of service: we introduce a new URN scheme allowing for this highlighting
--
+- proof of purchase or verified purchase: we will add additional fields to the metadata to capture this feature, in cooperation with the first partners to integrate Mangrove into their service.

 ### Meaningful content

-Each review should contain at least some useful input about the object, that is why leaving either rating or opinion is mandatory for each review.
+Each review should contain at least some useful input about the Object, and at the same time be able to include flexibly a set of additional information.

-To make determination of review sentiment easier, a rating field is used.
+The minimal input requirement is to provide either a rating or an opinion describing the experience, or both.
+For the rating: To make determination of review sentiment easier, a rating field is used.
 This field provides a numerical value for how likely the reviewer is to recommend the object.
-The range of values is kept at 100 to ensure a range of rating schemes: percentage rating (1-100), 1-5 stars (1, 25, 50, 75, 100), or thumbs up/down (1, 100).
+The range of values is kept at 100 to ensure usefulness for different rating schemes: percentage rating (1-100), 1-5 stars (1, 25, 50, 75, 100), or thumbs up/down (1, 100).

-### Flexible additional information

-It should be possible for the reviewer or for the service they use to submit a review to leave additional data with the review.
-This can include references to pictures, audio or metadata which may be useful to the readers or processing algorithms.
+Flexible additional information: It should be possible to include additional data with the review.
+This can include references to media files such as pictures or audio, or metadata which may be useful to the readers or processing algorithms to put the experience into context.

 ### Upgradeability